kasakmasrani/titanic-eda-insights/README.md

 # Titanic EDA Insights 🚢📊

-This repository contains exploratory data analysis (EDA) performed on the Titanic dataset as part of the AI & ML Internship Task 2.
+This repository contains exploratory data analysis (EDA) performed on the Titanic dataset.

 ## 📌 Objective
 The goal of this task was to extract insights and patterns from the Titanic dataset using visualizations and descriptive statistics.